-7.C.5 Prepare for discussions by finding relevant and specific connections to the topic or text.
+- 7.C.5 Prepare for discussions by finding relevant and specific connections to the topic or text. - 7.C.6 Engage in a range of discussions and/or debates. - a.

-- a.
 Use active listening skills to stay focused and present. - b.
-Reference others' ideas and/or connections to a text.

-7.C.7 Collaborate cooperatively with peers to accomplish a common goal or purpose.
+Reference others' ideas and/or connections to a text. - 7.C.7 Collaborate cooperatively with peers to accomplish a common goal or purpose.